-Upon contracting with Land & Water Design, our design team will outline exactly what your county will require to bring your vision to a reality.
-The county review process for example, in Fairfax County can take on the average 3-6 months to review and approve your plans.
-This is especially true when it comes to swimming pools, and complex hardscapes.
+Upon contracting with Land & Water Design, our design team will outline exactly what your county will require to bring your vision to reality.
+The county review process for example, in Fairfax County, can take on the average 3-6 months to review and approve your plans.
+This is especially true when it comes to swimming pools and complex hardscapes.

 Next, expenses, when planning your project it is important to note the upfront expenses.
 They will include the initial landscape architectural design fees ($5K-$15K+), civil engineer & surveying fees ($10K+) Conservation & Utility Bonds ($2K-$10K) and Building Permits ($2K).
 Any required bonds will be returned when the project has been given an approved final inspection.

 All of this information is not to scare you.
 It is to help you understand how much time and costs are needed to design your project and see it through to approval.
 Once approved, a building permit will be issued and before you know it you will be enjoying your new pool and all of its surrounding amenities.

 Now that we have outlined the process to design and build your pool project, what better time to contact Land & Water Design to start you developing your master plan now?
 We are here to help you every step of the way, starting from your ideas to your pool.